siteleaf/siteleaf.com/_posts/2013-09-16-porting-a-theme-to-siteleaf.markdown

 ![porting-a-theme-to-siteleaf-sections](/uploads/porting-a-theme-to-siteleaf-sections.png)

 Looking at the previous code, we can separate the entire page into three sections—header, body (represented as a `<section>`), and footer.
 If we take a closer look at the body, the bulk of it is simple HTML that can easily be rendered from Markdown.
-Because of this, we can replace the entire block of code inside the `<section>` tag with the liquid tag `{{ body }}` and move the previous content into a Siteleaf page body, rewritten in Markdown.
+Because of this, we can replace the entire block of code inside the `<section>` tag with the liquid tag `{% raw %}{{ body }}{% endraw %}` and move the previous content into a Siteleaf page body, rewritten in Markdown.
 Siteleaf will render that Markdown to HTML, inject it into our template, and allow us to modify it easily in the CMS, without touching the template code.
 Previously, the snippet of code to produce a table looked like this:

 ```html
 <h2>Table</h2>